amaneth/Robosoccer/README.md

 # Robosoccer

-This code is a modification from [https://github.com/elggem/soccercode.git](https://github.com/elggem/soccercode.git).
-It is all about playing Robosapien robots a soccer.
-The code is written to be run on a Raspberry pi.
-The field of the game is shown in the following picture.
-To score a goal the robot has to dribble the ball and hit the marker of the goal.
-This has done in five modules.
-These five modules are picamera, blob detector, blob mapping, sensor, and body driver.
-Each of these modules have a ROS node and the commucation between them is done through publishing and subscribing to the topics of these nodes.
+This project is an extension of the code available at [https://github.com/elggem/soccercode.git](https://github.com/elggem/soccercode.git), focusing on enabling Robosapien robots to play soccer.
+The code is specifically designed for execution on a Raspberry Pi.

+The soccer field used in the game is depicted in the accompanying image.
+To score a goal, the robot is required to dribble the ball and hit the marker of the goal.
+The project is divided into five key modules: picamera, blob detector, blob mapping, sensor, and body driver.
+Each of these modules functions as a ROS node, and communication between them is facilitated through the publishing and subscribing of topics associated with these nodes.

 <img src="images/img03.png" alt="drawing" width="400"/> <img src="images/img01.png" alt="drawing" width="400"/>